Scheduled maintenance: requesting in the catalogue will be unavailable on Sunday 3 March between 3am and 4am AEDT. We apologise for any inconvenience.

 Dr Keating’s project will explore the life of an influential and very active mid-war Australian feminist, whose story has now largely been forgotten.

-Associate Professor Robert Crawford, for his project: Probing the Consumer’s Mind: the Ashby Research Service and the post-war Australian market which looked at the Ashby Research Service, established by Sylvia Ashby in Sydney in 1936.
+Associate Professor Robert Crawford, for his project: Probing the Consumer’s Mind: The Ashby Research Service and the post-war Australian market.

 Alec Chisholm (1890-1977) was a prolific writer on natural history, especially ornithology, and was also an influential editor, literary critic and historian of the mid-twentieth century.